 In order to attract new donors, make sure that your project is easily searchable when they visit GlobalGiving.org.
-GlobalGiving’s search ranking algorithm is based on the frequency of reporting, number of donors, overall donation volume, how close the project is to its funding goal, and GG Rewards level.
+GlobalGiving’s search ranking algorithm is based on GG Rewards status and points, the frequency of reporting, number of donors, and overall donation volume.
 This ranking is used to determine the order in which projects appear under each theme and country on the site, as well as the projects that are featured on the homepage.
-You can find your project’s ranking on the GlobalGiving dashboard to the far right of the project title.
+You can find your project’s ranking on your dashboard.

 Community standards developed by a working group of GlobalGiving’s nonprofit partners